 Provider program costs vary significantly. the mandatory PSU study abroad fee must be paid upon submission of your study abroad application.
-The provider also, generally charges an application fee as well as a full package of room/board, tuition, cell pone, insurance, special excursions, etc. These charges are billed to your PSU account directly.
+The provider also, generally charges an application fee ( in the form of a deposit) as well as a full package of room/board, tuition, cell phone, insurance, special excursions, etc. These charges are billed to your PSU account directly.

 Do I receive financial aid even if I’m going abroad during the winter or summer?

 Yes, you can use your financial aid during the winter or summer terms however this is not in addition to your allotted financial aid package for the fall and spring semesters.
+If you choose to use financial aid in Winter or Summer, it will come out of your Fall or Spring bill.
 So, make sure to budget accordingly.

 Applying to Study Abroad